-- 26. Except as listed in Appendix A and Appendix C, there are no transactions that have not been properly recorded and reflected in the financial statements. - 27.
-The Authority has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 28.
+- 25. Except as listed in Appendices A and C, there are no transactions that have not been properly recorded and reflected in the financial statements. - 26.
+The Authority has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 27.
 Regarding related parties: - a.
 We have disclosed to you the identity of the Authority's related parties and all the related party relationships and transactions of which we are aware. - b.
-To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 29.
+To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 28.
 In preparing the financial statements in conformity with GAAP, management uses estimates.
-All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met:
+All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.

-- a.
 It is reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events - b.
-The effect of the change would be material to the financial statements.

-30. There are no:
+The effect of the change would be material to the financial statements. - 29.
+There are no: - a.

-- a.
 Instances of identified or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements - b.
-Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP - c.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments. - 31.
-The Authority has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in Note 5 to the financial statements. - 32.
-The Authority has complied with all aspects of contractual agreements that may affect the financial statements. - 33.
-No department of the Authority has reported a material instance of noncompliance to us. - 34.
-Regarding required supplementary information: - a.
-We confirm that we are responsible for the required supplementary information - b.
-The required supplementary information is measured and presented in accordance with the requirements of the Governmental Accounting Standards Board - c.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.
+Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP, except for the YTK litigation as disclosed in Note 8 to the financial statements. - c.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments. - 30.
+The Authority has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in Note 5 to the financial statements. - 31.
+The Authority has complied with all aspects of contractual agreements that may affect the financial statements.